jozefvaclavik/docker_workshop/day_1/part_6/README.md

 ```

  ---
- Now you've learned basic commands of docker-compose tool.
+ Now you've learned basic commands of `docker compose` command.
 You know how to write your own docker-compose.yml file, link multiple services, publish your ports and configure environment variables.

 Thats it for Part 6.